bloodstiller/bruteforcer/README.md

 This tool is intended for security research and penetration testing activities.
 Use it only on systems you have permission to test.
 Unauthorized access to computer systems is illegal and punishable by law.
 License

+## TODO
+- [ ] Allow users to add headers from file.
+- [ ] Improve logic for success/failure.
+- [ ] Improve way to pass additional POST arguments

 This project is open-source and available under the MIT License.